amsterdamharu/docker-notes/latestnode/README.md

          cd /app
          npm install --verbose

-In the current directory (not in build) run the following command (assuming you named the image node:dev):
+In the current directory (not in build) run the following command (assuming you named the image node:latest):

         docker run -t --rm \
          -v $(pwd)/app:/app \